Monument to Captain John Francis Egerton

 The Monument to Captain John Francis Egerton stands in the grounds of the Oulton Estate, Little Budworth, Cheshire, England.
 John Francis Egerton died in 1846 as the result of injuries sustained in the First Anglo-Sikh War.
-The memorial was designed by Scott and Moffatt, and is recorded in the National Heritage List for England as a designated Grade II* listed building.
+The memorial was designed by George Gilbert Scott and William Bonython Moffatt, and is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 John Francis Egerton (1810–1846) was a younger brother of Sir Philip Grey Egerton, 10th Baronet, owner of the Oulton Estate in Cheshire.
 He was serving as a Captain in the Bengal Artillery in the First Anglo-Sikh War when he fought in the Battle of Ferozeshah on 21–22 December 1845.
 After severe fighting, the Sikhs were defeated.
 When Egerton was reconnoitring on the site of the battle he was injured by two Sikhs who were hiding in the village.
 He died from his wounds on 23 January 1846 and was buried at Ferozepore.

 There was a meeting of the subscribers to the Egerton Memorial in May 1846.
 They had received a letter from Sir Philip suggesting that the memorial could take the form of stained glass in Malpas church, or a monument in the grounds of the Oulton Estate.
 The meeting chose the latter option, and appointed a committee to arrange it.
 They appointed the architects Scott and Moffatt to design the memorial.
 Its sculptor is unknown.